harshitjaitly/aviate_project/README.md

 # Aviate Assignment

-## A RESTful API service using Django REST Framework as Backend
+RESTful API service using Django REST Framework as Backend
+>
-## Database Used : PostgreSQL
+Database Used : PostgreSQL

 This service has enpoints for :